kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I felt terribly unstable and there's a precipitous bit.
 - The instability was a side effect of the sedating drugs I believe.
 - The guide in 2024, Aurelio, said something about how the *Spanish are crazy*, which I thought was curiously relevant.
-- Does every porn-addict in the world know who I am?
+- Does every porn-addict in the world know who I am, and do they tell all the non-porn-addict men they know too?

 ### Sandra very interested in the guide